24parida/shark-2.0/README.md

 - Hand isomorphism for 2–3x speed boost
 - Better GUI design and UX

 I’m currently too busy to implement these — but pull requests and forks are welcome!
+Or if this project gets enough traction I may revisit :)
-If this project helped or interested you, please star the repo or reach out 🙌
+If this project helped or interested you, please star the repo or reach out 🙌.
+Currently building my resume so every download helps!

 **DM me** with questions about the implementation or poker solving in general.
 I'd love to chat.